Gouvernathor/layeredimage2/layeredimage.rst

 **Layered images shouldn't use data that changes at runtime.**

-Note that with the exception of the conditions in the ``if`` statement, all expressions written in a ``layeredimage`` block are evaluated at init time, when the layered image is first defined.
+Note that with the exception of the conditions in the ``if`` statement, all expressions written in a ``layeredimage2`` block are evaluated at init time, when the layered image is first defined.
 This is not the case for ATL transforms for example, or for anything occurring in :var:`config.adjust_attributes`, :var:`config.default_attributes` or ``attribute_function``, but it is the case